 The CSUL and the CSVUL policies are reported at cash surrender value.
 These policies have surpassed their surrender charge period; therefore, their cash value and their contract value are equal.
-These policies are classified as Level 3 since the valuation relies on data supplied by an insurance carrier that is unique to these policies and the inputs are unobservable.
+These policies are classified as Level 3 since the valuation relies on unobservable inputs to these policies.
 There is also no secondary market for these assets.